 Hard Seltzer, Hard Tea and Hard Juice conquer the market with a new concept and flavours.
 How the "hard" versions of aroma water, tea, juice and fruit wine make sales in this niche segment.

-A mineral water drink with fruit flavour and about five percent alcohol is currently conquering the American market: In contrast to Alcopops, Hard Seltzer doesn´t contain distillation alcohol like rum or vodka, but alcohol from fermented sugar.
+A mineral water drink with fruit flavour and about five percent alcohol is currently conquering the American market: In contrast to Alcopops, Hard Seltzer doesn´t contain distilled alcohol like rum or vodka, but alcohol from fermented sugar.
 "Seltzer" stands for sparkling water and "Hard" means that it contains alcohol.

 Hard Seltzer is sold like beer in cans, contains little alcohol and calories and combines the new lifestyle values of wellness and mindfulness with the need of modern consumers for new, aromatic taste experiences in a slightly alcoholic Ready to drink beverage.
 With the sparkling water, which scores with low alcohol, a low sugar content and a full fruit taste, influencers literally cut a fine figure on social media.